BIGRoC: Boosting Image Generation via a Robust Classifier: Boosting Image Generation via a Robust Classifier

 While the above-described approach for unconditional sampling works well, it could be further improved.
-We have noticed that in this case, estimating the target classes $Y$ of $X_{gen}$ via $f_{\theta}$ leads to unbalanced labels.
-For example, in the CIFAR-10, when generating 50,000 samples, we expect approximately 5,000 images per each of the 10 classes, and yet the labels' estimation does not distribute uniformly at all.
-This imbalance causes a bias in the target labels estimation of the boosting algorithm, affects the visual content of $X_{boost}$, and limits the quantitative improvement attained by BIGRoC.
-We emphasize that this issue is manifested only in the quantitative metrics, and when qualitatively evaluating the boosted images, the improvement is significant, as can be seen in Figure \ref{fig:debiasing} in Appendix \ref{sec:debiasing}.
+We have noticed that in this case, estimating the target classes $Y$ of $X_{gen}$ via $f_{\theta}$ might lead to unbalanced labels.
+For example, in the CIFAR-10, when generating 50,000 samples, we expect approximately 5,000 images per each of the ten classes, and yet the labels' estimation does not distribute uniformly at all.
+This imbalance stems from the incompetence of the generative model to capture the data distribution, which leads to a bias in the target labels estimation of the boosting algorithm, affecting the visual content of $X_{boost}$.
+Since quantitative evaluation is impaired by such class imbalances, this bias limits the quantitative improvement attained by BIGRoC.
+We emphasize that this issue is manifested only in the quantitative metrics, and when qualitatively evaluating the boosted images, the improvement is significant, as can be seen in the supplementary material.